iacopy/cleanpython/README.rst

 ===========

-A Python3_ project template with several useful, standard, integrated batteries included to help you to write clean, tested, quality code.
+A Python3_ project template with several useful, standard, integrated batteries included to help you to write clean, tested, quality code, following the `Zen of Python`_.

 If you are starting a Python3 project from scratch, and you need to write robust and clean code, this repository could help you.

-What is and why clean code matters?
+What is and why *clean code* matters?
 Read `here`__.

 __ CleanCodeArticle_